 Teaching SEND pupils is a whole School responsibility.
 The core of the teachers' work involves a continuous cycle of planning, teaching and assessing, taking into account the differences in pupils' abilities, aptitude and interests.
 Some pupils may need increased levels of provision and support.

 SEN Support

-SEN support is characterised by interventions and provision that is different from, or additional to the normal differentiated curriculum.
+SEN support is characterised by interventions and provision that is different from, or additional to the normally available support within the curriculum.

 SEN Support can be triggered when pupils -